MicrosoftDocs/machine-learning-server-docs/microsoft-r/vm-azure-rserver-linux.md

 # Microsoft R Server on a Linux Virtual Machine on Azure

-Microsoft R Server is the most broadly deployable enterprise-class analytics platform for R available today.
 Microsoft offers a virtual machine (VM) on Azure that includes a predeployed version of Microsoft R Server for Linux.

 This VM includes the Microsoft R Server 2016 (version 8.0.5) for Linux (CentOS version 6.8).
 More information on this version can be found at <https://msdn.microsoft.com/en-us/microsoft-r/rserver-install-linux-server>.
 As part of Microsoft R Server, this VM also includes [DeployR Enterprise](deployr-about.md) for deploying R analytics inside applications and backend systems.